srl-labs/srl-sros-telemetry-lab/README.md

 3. Demonstrate SR Linux and SROS interoperability in the DC Fabric.
 4. Explain what a SROS based telemetry subscription is.
 5. Provide practical configuration examples for the gnmic collector to subscribe to fabric nodes and export metrics to Prometheus TSDB.
-6. Introduce advanced Grafana dashboarding with FlowChart plugin rendering port speeds and statuses.
+6. Introduce advanced Grafana dashboarding with the [flow](https://grafana.com/grafana/plugins/andrewbmchugh-flow-panel/) plugin rendering port speeds and statuses.

 ## Deploying the lab